dupgit/sauvegarde/README.md

 ## License

-This is free software and real open source as GPLv3 is used for this collection of programs.
-Feel free to contibute and/or give help to the projects used here (see dependencies section below).
+This is free software and real open source as GPLv3 is used for this collection of programs and Creative Commons Attribution-ShareAlike 4.0 is used for the artwork.
+You'll find on LICENSE file in this directory for the programs (GPL v3) and one in the pixmaps file for the artwork (CC-BY-SA 4.0).

+Feel free to contibute to sauvegarde's project and/or give help to the projects used here (see dependencies section below).